kawthar-bensalah/Data_Extraction_Project/README.md

 The project in four steps :
 * Generate a dictionary of medical entities by active substance from a medical website placed on the Apache server.
 * Apply these dictionaries to a medical corpus composed of patient documents, in order to extract all occurrences of medical entities by active substance.
-* The result of this extraction will be displayed in a HTM page and stored in a MySQL database.
+* The result of this extraction will be displayed in an HTML page and stored in a MySQL database.
 * Enrich the previously generated dictionary with new medical entities from the medical corpus.